rliebz/tusk/docs/spec.md

   Commands will execute in the order defined and stop execution at the first successful command.
 - `exists` (list): Execute if any of the listed files exists.
-- `not-exists` (list): Execute if any of the listed files doesn't exists.
+- `not-exists` (list): Execute if any of the listed files doesn't exist.
 - `os` (list): Execute if the operating system matches any one from the list.
 - `environment` (map[string -> list]): Execute if the environment variable matches any of the values it maps to.
 To check if a variable is not set, the